 The best wood for outdoor use is teak thanks to its high natural oil content.
 You can use it to manufacture outdoor furniture that will last a long time.
 White oak is another excellent wood choice for outdoor use.

-To extend the lifespan of outdoor furniture, apply a generous layer of clear sealer to properly seal the wood fibres.
+To extend the lifespan of outdoor furniture, apply a generous layer of clear sealer to properly seal the wood fibers.
 This will allow you to use your outdoor furniture for years to come.
-A sealer will also protect wood from insects and UV light.
+A sealer will also protect the wood from insects and UV light.

-Left untreated, teak will lose its water-resistant properties and turn to a silvery colour.
+Left untreated, teak will lose its water-resistant properties and turn to a silvery color.

 The only downside of teak is that it’s pretty expensive due to scarcity.
-If you’re looking for a cheaper and easily available alternative, go for white oak.
+If you’re looking for a cheaper and readily available alternative, go for white oak.